-What happens in Penn Laird when the lease is over?
+What happens in Penn Laird when the lease ends?

-When we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
-This means that we will typically contact a renter 6 to 8 weeks before the end of the lease in order to renew the lease.
+If we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
+This means that we will often create a new lease for a tenant 6 to 8 weeks before the end of the lease in order to renew the lease.

 At that point we give the tenant two choices: